jaclx5/5-min-ds/_posts/2023-11-03-sequence_alignments_2.md

 > Both __INSERTIONS__ and __DELETIONS__ will generically refered as __GAPS__.

-To make things less abstract we will take the two following short sequences:
+<a name="external1" />To make things less abstract we will take the two following short sequences:

 {% highlight markdown %}
 A = POINTER